mgharvey/mgharvey.github.io/softwaredata.md

 layout: page
 permalink: /softwaredata/
 title: Software/Data
-tagline: Michael G. Harvey
+tagline: Harvey Lab
-tags: [about, research, Michael G. Harvey]
+tags: [about, software, data]
-modified: 5-20-14
+modified: 8-10-20
 comments: true
 image:
   feature: mauritia.jpg
 ---
 ***

-I try to make all my data and software freely available and easily accessible.
+We try to make all our data and software freely available and easily accessible.
 Scripts are generally available from Github, and data from NCBI, Dryad, or elsewhere.
-If you notice something I've neglected to post, please <a href="mailto:mgh272@gmail.com" target="_blank">contact me</a>.
+If you notice something that is missing, please <a href="mailto:mgh272@gmail.com" target="_blank">contact us</a>.

 <br />